-There’s no denying the run-away success of 50 Shades of Grey and now, 50 Shades Darker and 50 Shades Freed brought erotica out of the bedroom.
-After initial popularity as an e-Reader “sneak” read, the original and its follow-ups were spotted in paperback in cafes, on beaches and on planes around the world.
+There’s no denying the run-away success of 50 Shades of Grey followed by 50 Shades Darker and 50 Shades Freed brought erotica out of the bedroom.
+After initial popularity as an e-reader “sneak” read, the original and its follow-ups were spotted in paperback in cafes, on beaches and on planes around the world.

 But erotica existed long before this coming out — there are even racy paleolithic cave drawings.
 Now that you don’t have to hide them behind fake dust jackets, it’s time to (re)visit these classics of the genre:

 Most of these 15 short stories were created in the 1940s while Nin was writing for a private collector of erotica (who wanted sexually explicit scenarios and was willing to pay a dollar a page).
 Despite being told to leave out the poetry, Nin’s tales are lush and evocative, while providing plenty of bang for his buck.

 Memoirs of a Woman in Pleasure (Fanny Hill) by John Cleland

 Considered the original erotic novel and banned for over 200 years after it was originally published in 1748, Fanny Hill is the story of a country girl who makes her (pleasurable) living in the brothels of London.